 - POSist prompts you to reorder when you run out of supplies.
 You can set a reorder level for each of your items.
 As soon as the ingredient reaches that level, a reminder email will be sent to you to re-order that ingredient in advance.
 This prevents the embarrassing situation of running out of supplies during operation hours.
 This is especially helpful in case of popular items and perishable items that need to be restocked frequently.
 Also, ordering only when required helps avoid wastage.

 - Make sure that items are being used on a First in, First out (FIFO) basis.
 That is, use the older stock first.
 Only when the previous stock has been used up, use the newly purchased items to prevent wastage.

 3. Recipe Management and Costing

 Standardization and Management of Recipe are essential for proper inventory management as it helps in curbing food costs.
 In a standard recipe, the quantity of each ingredient to be used is specified; therefore the inventory management system can easily judge the number of days the remaining stock will last.
 Random use of ingredients leads to an imbalance in the stock and causes the stock to dry up before time.

 Feed in your recipes in the POS software to assess the usage of raw materials concerning sales.
 This leads to a lower pilferage in the restaurant.
 For bigger chains, it helps to guarantee the taste of the dishes as the recipes will be same across the outlets.

 You can also estimate how much preparing a dish would cost you with the help of a recipe costing feature.
-You just have to feed in the recipe along with the portion of each ingredient, and the restaurant inventory management system gives you the food cost for that dish.
+You just have to feed in the recipe along with the portion of each ingredient, and the restaurant inventory management software gives you the food cost for that dish.
 This further helps you decide the selling price of that product.
 Ideally, the food cost should be 30% of the menu price or selling price.
 Read pro tips to control restaurant food costs here.

 4. Central Kitchen Management